cwendorf/EASI/docs/Functions/README.md

 `plot` | plot the desciptive statistics or the estimates `test` | test the estimates for statistical significance

-Then the function calls add an object (the noun that indicates the class or object to be analzed).
+Then the function add an object (the noun that indicates the parameter or item to be analzed).

 #### Data and Distributions